Haringey London Borough Council

 Haringey London Borough Council, also known as Haringey Council, is the local authority for the London Borough of Haringey in Greater London, England.
-The council has been under Labour majority control since 1971.
+The council is responsible for providing a range of local services within the borough of Haringey.
+The council is under no overall control, with the Greens being the largest party, having previously been under Labour majority control since 1971.
 The council is usually based at Haringey Civic Centre in Wood Green, although the building has been closed since 2020 pending refurbishment.